scoulomb/soapui-docker/README.md

     - Send report by email, or push report to a jfrog (remove output volume mapping).
 A side container could display report in an Apache/Nginx server.
     - In all cases rather than creating a full new image We could build a new docker image from this generic image (`FROM scoulomb/soapui-docker`) which is pushed in docker hub.
-    And for instance replace volume mapping by `RUN COPY` etc....
+    And for instance replace volume mapping by `RUN COPY` or `RUN CURL $RAW_XML_FILE` etc....
 I recommend this option as we would would do this way with the paying version!

+This option is prototyped in [kubernetes_integration_example](./kubernetes_integration_example/README.md).

 ## Contributor guide